Home - Blog - Single Post

 When to Use Facebook Ads

-• You’re promoting events, launches, or video content
+• Promoting events, product launches, or video content

-Real Case Example: One of our international eCommerce clients saw a 4X ROI increase through Facebook retargeting campaigns combined with influencer-style creative assets.
+Real Example: One international eCommerce client increased ROI by 4X through Facebook retargeting campaigns combined with influencer-style creative content.

-• Google Ads has a higher Cost-Per-Click (CPC), especially for competitive industries.
+• Google Ads has a higher CPC, especially in competitive industries, but can deliver fast, high-intent conversions.

-• Facebook Ads often have lower CPC but may require more nurturing before conversion.
+• Facebook Ads generally offer lower CPC, but may require longer nurturing for conversions.

-• For engagement or lead generation, Facebook Ads can deliver better results at scale.
+• Engagement, awareness, or lead generation → Facebook Ads delivers better scale.

 Performance Tracking: What to Measure